frequency-chain/docs/pages/Networks/RunningCollators.md

 Collator operators will have some technical and financial requirements to be able to serve as a candidate chosen to form the next block.

-Collator nodes require fast enough hardware and bandwidth to service the network within the necessary block time.
+Collator nodes require sufficient hardware and bandwidth to service the network within the necessary block time.
 If a Collator lags or drops offline for more than the minimum time, they will be kicked out of the Collator candidate pool.

 Collators follow the same expectations outlined in Polkadot's reference hardware.